Published Case Reports of Lactation and/or Breastfeeding in Transfeminine People

 At age 22, a course of treatment with cyproterone acetate was conducted at the Institute of Psychiatry of the Ministry of Health of the USSR.
 Muscle weakness, reduction of sexual hairiness, and appearance of colostrum excretion was noted.

-On X-ray of the skull, the shape and size of the sella turcica were normal, but signs of increased intracranial pressure were revealed. […] In the study of the radioimmunoassay method using standard kits from the Sorin company, some increase in prolactin level of 24 ng/mL was detected in the serum (normal for men is 4–15 ng/mL).
+On X-ray of the skull, the shape and size of the sella turcica were normal, but signs of increased intracranial pressure were revealed.
+On EEG against the background of the general phenomena of irritation, the focus of pathology was recorded in the left parietal lead.
+Indicators of the functional state of the thyroid gland were in the normal range.
+In the study of the radioimmunoassay method using standard kits from the Sorin company, some increase in prolactin level of 24 ng/mL was detected in the serum (normal for men is 4–15 ng/mL).

 Some time after the operation, the patient developed a renewed interest in life.
 After the surgical and hormonal correction, the patient irresistibly developed maternal instincts.
 Unmarried, the patient obtained permission for the adoption of a child, simulated pregnancy, and was discharged from the maternity hospital with a son.
 From the first days after the “birth”, galactorrhea sharply increased, and spontaneous outflow of milk appeared, with galactorrhea (+++).
 The baby was breastfed up to 6 months of age.

 Thus, it can be thought that several factors played a role in the genesis of galactorrhea in this patient: